 - (1) According to date of rank. - (2) When dates of rank are the same, by length of active Federal service in the Army. - (3) When (1) and (2) above are the same, by length of total active Federal service. - (4) When the foregoing tests are not sufficient, by age. - b.
 Date of rank. - (1) The date of rank in grade of an enlisted person of the Army who has not had a break in service is the date indicated in the warrant or instrument of appointment.
-Former first sergeants who were redesignated master sergeants on 1 September 1942 and who have had no break in service, will take rank from that date. - (2) The date of rank upon reenlistment after a break in service not in excess of 3 months in the case of former enlisted personnel or 6 months in the case of former officers or warrant officers entitled to reenlist under title 10, United States Code, section 3528 or 3448(d), is a date preceding the date of enlistment by a period equal to the amount of service in the same or higher grade performed subsequent to appointment to that or a higher grade.
+Former first sergeants who were redesignated master sergeants on 1 September 1942 and who have had no break in service, will take rank from that date. - (2) The date of rank upon reenlistment after a break in service not in excess of 3 months in the case of a former enlisted personnel or 6 months in the case of former officers or warrant officers entitled to reenlist under title 10, U.S.C., section 3258, is a date preceding the date of enlistment by a period equal to the amount of service in the same or higher grade performed subsequent to appointment to that or higher grade.
 In computing date of rank upon reenlistment, no service prior to a break in service in excess of 3 months in the case of former enlisted personnel or 6 months in the case of former officers or warrant officers, nor service prior to service in a grade lower than that in which reenlisted, will be credited.
 The date of rank in such cases is the date of reenlistment.

-- (3) Date of rank upon appointment to a grade within a higher pay grade is the date of appointment. - (4) Date of rank upon appointment to a grade within the same pay grade is the date held in the grade from which appointment is to be effected.
-Dates of rank of noncommissioned officers previously appointed from specialist grades within the same pay grades will be adjusted to reflect the dates of rank held in such specialist grades. - (5) Date of rank in the grade to which reduced for inefliciency or failure to complete a school course is the date which would be the date of rank if the individual had never attained a grade higher than that to which reduced. - (6) Date of rank upon reduction for reasons other than inefficiency or failure to complete a school course is the effective date of the reduction.

-\bigcirc (7) Date of rank upon appointment to a grade from which reduced following successful appeal of such reduction, is the · date held prior to reduction.

-- (8) In the case of former officers or warrant officers (without prior enlisted service) who enlist within 3 months following relief from active duty from commissioned status, the date of rank will be the date on which the officer last entered on a tour of active duty, adjusted by the time intervening between date of separation as an officer and date of enlistment. - (9) Date of rank upon initial enlistment in the Regular Army in permanent grade E-2 will be date of enlistment.
+- (3) Date of rank upon promotion to a higher pay grade is the date of promotion. - (4) Date of rank upon appointment to a grade within the same pay grade is the date held in the grade from which appointment is to be effected.
+Dates of rank of noncommissioned officers previously appointed from specialist grades within the same pay grades will be adjusted to reflect the dates of rank held in such specialist grades. - (5) Date of rank in the grade to which reduced for inefficiency or failure to complete a school course is the date which would be the date of rank if the individual had never attained a grade higher than that to which reduced. - (6) Date of rank upon reduction for reasons other than inefficiency or failure to complete a school course is the effective date of reduction.
+(See AR 27-15 when individual is reduced under article 15, Uniform Code of Military Justice.) - (7) Date of rank upon restoration to a grade from which reduced following successful appeal of the reduction, is the date held prior to reduction.
+(See AR 27-15 whe. individual was reduced under article 15, Uniform Code of Military Justice.) - (8) In the case of former officers or warrant officers (without prior enlisted service) who enlist within 3 months following relief from active duty from commissioned status, the date of rank will be the date on which the officer last entered on a tour of active duty, adjusted by the time intervening between date of separation as an officer and date of enlistment. - (9) Date of rank upon initial enlistment in the Regular Army in permanent grade E-2 will be date of enlistment. - (10) Date of rank upon permanent promotion to private first class, E-3, will be date of p omotion.
+Date of rank upon [AGSC-R]